Appdynamics/ConfigMyApp-docs/docs/README.md

 # Introduction

-ConfigMyApp is a <b>monitoring-as-a-service<b> solution that automates the configuration of your business applications without the need to manaully login to the controller - thereby saving time, cost, human errror etc.
+ConfigMyApp is a <b>monitoring-as-a-service</b> solution that automates the configuration of your business applications without the need to manaully login to the controller - thereby saving time, cost, human errror etc.

 ConfigMyApp design is based on the DevOps configuration-as-code paradigm.
 It enhances medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.